-- 3.8.2.1 For vessels of dredging fleet of all types during voyages: - .1 vessel with full stores, without spoil, dredging gear being secured for sea; - .2 vessel in the same loading condition as in 3.8.2.1.1, but with 10 % of stores. - 3.8.2.2 In operating conditions for hopper dredgers and hopper barges: - .1 vessel with full stores, with spoil in the hopper, dredging gear being secured for sea; - .2 vessel in the same loading condition as in 3.8.2.2.1, but with 10 % of stores.

-For hopper dredgers equipped with grab cranes additional loading conditions, such as with grab cranes operating from one side and crane boom being in the athwartship plane, with spoil in the grab, with maximum loading moment and also with the highest position of the boom with due regard to initial heel shall be considered.
+- 3.8.3.1 For vessels of dredging fleet of all types during voyages under following loading conditions: - .1 vessel with full stores, without spoil (dredgings) (refer to 8.1.2 of the Load Line Rules for Sea-Going Ships), dredging gear being secured for sea; - .2 vessel in the same loading condition as in 3.8.3.1.1 of this Part, but with 10 % of stores. - 3.8.3.2 In working conditions for hopper dredgers and hopper barges under following loading conditions: - .1 vessel with full stores, with spoil in the hopper, dredging gear being secured for sea; - .2 vessel in the same loading condition as in 3.8.3.2.1 of this Part, but with 10 % of stores; - .3 for hopper dredgers equipped with grab cranes, additional loading conditions, such as with grab cranes operating from one side and crane boom being in the athwartship plane, with spoil in the grab, with maximum heeling moment and also with the highest position of the boom with due regard to initial heel shall be considered.
 These conditions shall be considered for a vessel with 10 % of stores and full stores, both with spoil and without it.

 Notes: 1.
-The mass of spoil in the grab is taken to be 1,6Vt where V is the volume of the grab, in m^3 .
+The mass of spoil in the grab is taken to be 1,6V t where V is the volume of the grab, in m^3 .

-- 2. The quantity of spoil in the hopper and the position of the centre of gravity shall be determined assuming that the hopper is filled with homogeneous spoil up to the level of the upper discharge holes or the upper coaming edge, if the discharge holes are not provided, with the vessel having a draught up to the load line permitted when dredging. - 3.8.2.3 In operating conditions for dredgers equipped with bucket ladder: - .1 vessel with full stores, with spoil in buckets, ladder being secured for sea; - .2 vessel in the same loading condition as in 3.8.2.3.1, but with 10 % of stores.
+- 2. The quantity of spoil in the hopper and the position of the centre of gravity shall be determined assuming that the hopper is filled with homogeneous spoil up to the level of the upper discharge holes or the upper coaming edge, if the discharge holes are not provided, with the vessel having a dredging draught (refer to 1.2.1 of Part V "Subdivision"). - 3.8.3.3 In working conditions for dredgers equipped with bucket ladder, under following loading conditions: - .1 vessel with full stores, with spoil in buckets, ladder being secured for sea; - .2 vessel in the same loading condition as in 3.8.3.3.1, but with 10 % of stores.

 Note.
 Spoil is taken into the buckets of the upper part of the ladder (from upper to lower drum).
-The mass of spoil in each bucket is taken to be 2Vt where V is the full volume of the bucket, in m^3 .
+The mass of spoil in each bucket is taken to be 2V t where V is the full volume of the bucket, in m^3 .

-- 3.8.2.4 In operating conditions for dredgers, other than those equipped with bucket ladder: - .1 vessel with full stores, with dredging gear in the highest position possible in normal operation; - .2 vessel in the same loading condition as in 3.8.2.4.1, but with 10 % of stores.
+- 3.8.3.4 In working conditions for dredgers, other than those equipped with bucket ladder, under following loading conditions: - .1 vessel with full stores, with dredging gear in the highest position possible in normal operation; - .2 vessel in the same loading condition as in 3.8.3.4.1, but with 10 % of stores.

-For dredgers equipped with grab cranes the additional loading conditions shall be considered in compliance with 3.8.2.2.
+For dredgers equipped with grab cranes the additional loading conditions shall be considered in accordance with 3.8.3.2.

 Notes: 1.
-Spoil pipeline within the vessel is assumed to be filled with spoil having density equal to 1.3 t/m^3 .
+Spoil pipeline within the vessel is assumed to be filled with spoil having density equal to 1.3 t/m3.